fettay/DeePDF/README.md

 - The pdfs files you want to train on in a local folder
 - A csv containing about information about the files.
 The format should be the same as samples.csv

-*To require access to the malicious files used in the paper, please contact one of the authors.*
+### Downloading experiment files
+In order to reproduce our experiments you can:

+- Download the list of files given in training_files.csv from VirusTotal
+- Download the contagio dump for PDF files and use training_contagio.csv

-### Run a training ###
+### Run a training

 To run a training, run the file *train.py*

 ###### Example:

-    python3 train.py ModelB samples.csv data/pdfs/ --name training1 --gpu cuda:3
+    python3 train.py ModelB training_files.csv data/pdfs/ --name training1 --gpu cuda:3

 ###### It saves: